Telling Compelling Stories Isn’t Complicated — Here are 3 ways to tell a your story so that it connects.

 I was so freaked out: I thought he was he was going to arrest me on the spot.
 What would happen to my insurance?
 How much was this ticket gonna be?

 Listing thoughts like these helps the listener connect with their own emotional experience of the story.
 We’ve all experienced stress like that.
-Maybe not exactly like that (the cataclysm in that particular story was me being an idiot winking face ), but we’ve all been freaked out.
+Maybe not exactly like that (the cataclysm in that particular story was me being an idiot ), but we’ve all been freaked out.
 Flesh out the details to provide the listener with emotional hooks grab on to.

 Workshop: Prepare Your Own Story